 Solution 5.
 Extend Your Windows System Partition Size

-As mentioned above, insufficient disk space is also responsible for “we couldn’t complete the updates undoing changes don’t turn off your computer” error.
+As mentioned above, insufficient disk space is also responsible for the “we couldn’t complete the updates undoing changes don’t turn off your computer” error.
 To fix this problem, extending your windows system partition size may be a good solution.

 Usually, you may choose Disk Management to extend the system partition.
 However, a great many users encountered the problem “Extend volume grayed out”.
 It is a great inconvenience.

-So, it is highly recommended that you use a professional partition management software.
+So, it is highly recommended that you use professional partition management software.
 MiniTool Partition Wizard is a powerful software providing you with a Bootable Media builder to create a bootable CD/DVD disc or USB flash drive.
-Then, you can use it to extend your C partition easily even when the Windows fails to boot.
+Then, you can use it to extend your C partition easily even when Windows fails to boot.

 Besides, this software boasts many other powerful features you can take full use of.
 For example, you can use it to upgrade your hard drive without reinstalling OS and so on.

 Solution 6.
 Turn on the App Readiness Service